Antenna Rotor - Part 2

 While the motor wasn’t arriving, I started optimizing the adapters to be the shortest as possible, saving all space I could.
 I use FreeCAD for being free and where I can do faster / better drawings.
 But don’t assume I’m a 3D Designer, because I’m not.
 My parts are only “functional”.

-Azimuth Shaft AdapterAzimuth Shaft Adapter Azimuth SupportAzimuth Support Elevation Shaft AdapterElevation Shaft Adapter Elevation AdapterElevation Adapter
+Azimuth Shaft AdapterAzimuth Shaft Adapter Azimuth SupportAzimuth Support Elevation Shaft AdapterElevation Shaft Adapter Elevation AdapterElevation Adapter Three stepper motors on a workbench with tools and wires nearby.

 And the first axis to work was the elevation.
 To do so I used 40 mm NEMA17 motors (link in end of this post), which came with a closed-loop magnetic encoder driver.
 But in the end I went to use a TMC2209 to control instead the board that came in because it was easier and quieter.